- Homestead Exemption

 All applications are field checked to verify use and to ensure correct assessments.
 After reviewing the application, the Property Appraiser reserves the right to request additional information per FLORIDA STATUTE 193.461.
 This information will probably be in the form of IRS returns, income and expense documents, purchase or sales receipts.
 This information can also be requested on a regular basis in order to determine continuance of eligibility.

-Any residence on the property causes one acre to be removed from the agricultural classification.
-This acre is assessed at the current market value and is referred to as a home site.
+Any residence on the property causes a minimum of one acre to be removed from the agricultural classification.
+This acreage is assessed at the current market value and is referred to as a home site.

 Only the acreage that is actually used for the agricultural operation can be classified agricultural.
 Intent to use it cannot be considered.